gavanderhoorn/rep/rep-xxxx.rst

 Any name is acceptable, as long as it is semantically meaningful and follows the naming guidelines for ROS resources as described in [#wiki_naming]_.

 As explained in the `tool0`_ section, application-specific tool frames should be made siblings of the ``tool0`` frame and, as such, children of ``flange``.
-Not using ``tool0`` as parent avoids introducing additional rotations (to resolve alignment issues due to ``tool0`` not adhering to REP-103) and facilitates reuse of frame data imported from robot controllers and external devices (such as tool frame calibration results, as such results are often relative to the robot's flange).
+Not using ``tool0`` as parent avoids introducing additional rotations (to resolve alignment issues due to ``tool0`` not adhering to REP 103 [#REP103]_) and facilitates reuse of frame data imported from robot controllers and external devices (such as tool frame calibration results, as such results are often relative to the robot's flange).

 Finally: while this REP cannot prevent users from using names with low semantic value, ignoring this recommendation should be well justified and documented.